hypo69/hypo/docs/consultant/gemini/ru/endpoints/__init__.md

 **Changes Made**:

-- Added a more descriptive docstring for the module, explaining its purpose.
+* Added a module-level docstring explaining the purpose of the file.
+The docstring is formatted using reStructuredText.
-- Improved the import statements to use multiple lines for better readability and maintainability, especially with the longer list of imports.
-This makes the code more readable and easier to update.
+* Improved import statements by using multiple lines and parentheses for better readability.

 ```